Marfeel/MarfeelTestDrive/EXAM.md

 	}

 * Explain the difference between position static, relative, absolute and fixed

+	Static is de default position for any element.

+	Relative means that the element is relative to himself, so we can move it relatively to it's original position, 	relative is also useful to apply z-index.

+	Absolute allows us to put the element wherever we want but location settings are relative to it's parent 		element.
+Absolute elements are placed outside the flow of the page and it doesn't effect other elements.
+We can 	also use z-index for this kind of positioning.

+	Fixed is positioned relative to the browser window.

 * What are data SRCs?
 When would you use them?